-- dark circles under the eyes (allergic shiners)
+- allergic shiners, or dark circles under the eyes

 - puffiness under the eyes

-- reduced quality of life as symptoms may make activities less enjoyable or cause you to be less productive at work and school, or even need to stay home from work or school
+- quality of life as symptoms may make activities less enjoyable, or cause you to be less productive at work and school, or even require you to stay home from work or school

 - ear infections, especially in children

-- allergic conjunctivitis (eye allergy), which occurs when the allergen irritates the conjunctiva, the delicate membrane that covers the eye
+- eyes, or allergic conjunctivitis, which occurs when the allergen irritates the membrane over your eye

-- Tree pollen is more common in the spring.
+- Tree pollen is more common in the early spring.

 - Grass pollen is more common in late spring and summer.

 - Ragweed pollen is more common in the fall.